 Advertising has been a staple in terms of visibility since businesses were first conceptualized.
 It all boils down to a simple concept.
 If no one knows your product or service exists, then no one is going to purchase it.

+Facebook currently has more than 1 billion users, and the average user spends 7 hours every month on the social network.
 Thinking outside the box can garner great results.
-Remember, there are always people to help you too, like a Digital Marketing Agency or advertising consultant.
-The key is to make sure your advertising is on point for your business type.
+You can consult a Digital Marketing Agency or advertising consultant to help you generate more leads.
+The key is to make sure your advertising is on point for your business demographic.

 The best way to do this, in the first instance is by finding your target demographic.
 Old or young.
 Male or female.
 Once you have your demographic you can target that particular subgroup, meaning your advertising will be directed and you’re not wasting money advertising to people who will never buy your product.